marriola/Transmute/README.md

         kʷ → xʷ
         s
     )

+You can also construct a set, and then remove specific segments from it:

+    ; /u/ becomes /o/ before any consonant but /n/

+    u → o / _[C-/n/]

+You can also construct a set out of only segments:

+    ; Delete final /ɑ ɑ̃/

+    [+/ɑ ɑ̃/] → ∅ / _#

 By starting with the set `Stop` and removing all phonemes that are `Voiced` (/b d g gʷ/), we can write a rule that affects only the voiceless stops /p t k kʷ/ː